Before discussing a brand persona, let us explore what a brand or branding is all about.

 A brand is a public promise by a business to deliver a high quality product,service or experience.
 It is a long-term business commitment to build trust and relationship with customers.

 A brand essentially serves as a mark of differentiation for a product/service in the market.
 Like in the old days, they would violently brand their cattle with a hot mettle to make a mark on them.
 What a horrible thing to do!
-They did so in order to be able to differentiate & recognize their cattle in the market easily.
+They did so in order to differentiate & recognize their cattle in the market easily.

-The purpose of creating identity for a product is to easily differentiate it from the rest of the products or services in the market.
+The purpose of creating identity for a product is to differentiate it from the rest of the products or services in the market.

 While creating identity or differentiation, a business also tries to create an interesting personality around the brand.
 At least, this is how all the great brands are doing it.